Inside the ugly side of Cheltenham Festival with women facing abuse and intimidation

 With images of jubilant jockeys and celebrity-speckled crowds of smiling punters, Cheltenham Festival, the pinnacle of the national hunt racing calendar, draws in more than 200,000 racegoers to the Regency town on the edge of the Cotswolds each year.

-But away from the thrill of the racecourse atmosphere a darker side to the four-day festival has emerged in recent years.
-More women have come forward to report feeling unsafe because of harassment, leading many to avoid the town centre all together.
+But away from the thrill of the racecourse atmosphere, a darker side to the four-day festival has emerged in recent years.
+More women have come forward to report feeling unsafe because of harassment, leading many to avoid the town centre altogether.

-Increasing reports of cat calling, grabbing, and women being followed home have even prompted the borough council to this open a safe space for students and young people aged under 18 to “escape” unwanted attention from groups of men.
+Increasing reports of catcalling, grabbing, and women being followed home have even prompted the borough council to open a safe space for students and young people aged under 18 to “escape” unwanted attention from groups of men.

 “I don’t know a woman who lives in Cheltenham who has not been targeted in some way during race week,” Jo Surma told The Independent.